Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 At this point, it’s clear that it is possible to pay some bills with a credit card.
 But should you?
 In short, it depends.

-If the bill provider won’t charge a processing fee and the consumer can afford to pay off their credit card balance in full, then paying their bills with a credit card is a great way to earn rewards and build a credit score.
+If the bill provider won’t charge a processing fee and you can afford to pay off your credit card balance in full, then paying bills with a credit card can be a great way to earn rewards and potentially build credit.

 However, in many cases, the processing fee some merchants charge can outweigh the value of cash back or other rewards earned.
-Not to mention, carrying a credit card balance can lead to incurring expensive interest and fees.
+And carrying a credit card balance can lead to incurring expensive interest and fees.

 The Takeaway